Good Data Corporation

-Good Data Corporation is a South Korean big data analytics company established in 2013.
-Since 2015, the company has specialized in analyzing big data related to K-content, including TV topicality surveys for both dramas and non-drama programs (entertainment, current affairs, and liberal arts).
-Since 2023, the results have been published weekly on their own platform, Fundex.
+Good Data Corporation is a South Korean big data analytics company established in 2013 as Cherry Picker Co., Ltd. It was rebranded as Good Data Corporation in 2015.

+Since 2015, the company has specialized in analyzing big data related to K‑content, including TV topicality for both dramas and non-drama programs such as entertainment, current affairs, and liberal arts shows.
+Since 2023, its results have been published weekly on its own platform, Fundex portal, and the company has also presented the annual FUNdex Awards starting that same year.